Beverage cooling gets energy and cost benefits, supported by ABB drives - ABB e Frigel

-“We were already active in this domain with our packaging cooling systems, originally for preforms and then for bottles and closures,” Losappio says.
-“Expanding our focus to the entire beverage processing and bottling process, we realized that our technology was perfectly fit to produce all kinds of beverage, including soft drinks, beer and soy milk".
+Since the beginning of the new millennium, the company has grown into an international group, diversifying also into different markets, beyond its original plastics business.
+A key growth market has been Food & Beverage, as Leonardo Losappio, purchasing manager of the Florence-based company, explains.
+“We were already active in this sector with our packaging cooling systems, originally for preforms and then for bottles and closures,” Losappio says.
+“While expanding our focus to the entire beverage processing and bottling process, we realized that our technology was perfectly fit to produce all kinds of beverages, including soft drinks, beer and soymilk.”

 Focus on environment and energy saving

-Frigel’s mission builds on resource, water and energy saving and the company’s expansion in Food & Beverage has been boosted by the increasing use of drives (frequency converters) to control pumps and compressors.
-The company is now ripening the fruits of its hard work, having allowed the necessary time for the market to understand and appreciate the benefits of drive-controlled motors compared to fixed speed.
-Using frequency converters ensures a very accurate regulation of the the speed of motors that drive screw compressors and pumping units.
+Frigel’s mission builds on resource, water and energy savings and the company’s expansion into the Food & Beverage sector has been boosted by the increasing use of variable speed drives (VSDs; frequency converters) to control pumps and compressors.
+The company is now harvesting the fruits of its hard work, having allowed the necessary time for the market to understand and appreciate the benefits of drive-controlled motors compared to fixed speed.
+Using frequency converters ensures perfectly accurate control of the speed of motors that drive screw compressors and pumping units in the cooling process.

 In this area, Frigel has chosen to rely on ABB technology through Marini Pandolfi, the partner of the Swiss-Nordic corporation in the Tuscany region.
-The business relationship between Frigel and Marini Pandolfi dates back to more than twenty years ago and has consolidated over time with mutual satisfaction.
+The business relationship between Frigel and Marini Pandolfi dates back more than twenty years and has strengthened over time with mutual satisfaction.

-It was a natural choice for Frigel designers to turn to their partner to identify the most suitable inverter to control the operation of new cooling plants for big customers in the beverage industry.
+It was thus a natural choice for Frigel designers to turn to their partner to identify the most suitable inverter to control the operation of new cooling plants for big customers in the beverage industry.

-Marini Pandolfi’s support was critical to develop the interaction between PLCs and ABB drives.
+Marini Pandolfi’s support was critical to develop the interaction between the PLCs and ABB drives.
 Frigel’s engineers wanted the drive to offer the best combination of sturdiness, easy programming and service.
 All these requirements were met using ABB technology supported by Marini Pandolfi.

-According to Franco Soldi of Marini Pandolfi, “our task is to help customers find their way in a market that offers plenty of options.
+According to Franco Soldi, Sales Manager for Industrial Automation at Marini Pandolfi, “Our task is to help customers find their way in a market that offers plenty of options.
 As the connecting link between ABB and end customers, we are expected to support customers in the selection of the most suitable products, especially in terms of functionality.
-To face competitors in very competitive markets, companies need to identify products with properly designed functionalities, combined with top efficiency in terms of costs and benefits.”
+To face competitors in competitive markets, companies need to identify products with properly designed functionalities, combined with top efficiency in terms of costs and benefits.”

 A recent order received by Frigel is the supply of 39 ModularChiller 3FR cooling modules for a manufacturing site in the Far East, operated by the world’s most popular beverage brand.
-The different modules are connected hydraulically by pumping units that can be made up of 2 to 4 pumps, each controlled by an ABB drive.
-So, Marini Pandolfi delivers several hundred frequency converters every year for installations all around the world.
+The different modules are connected hydraulically by pumping units that can be made up of two to four pumps, each controlled by an ABB drive.
+So, Marini Pandolfi delivers several hundred ABB frequency converters every year for Frigel installations all around the world.